Sereni/tof-para-controller/README.md

   1. $15 or so a piece (which ruled out all the cool lidars)

 The VL53L1X have 400 cm range, 50 Hz update rate, and are $20 a piece.
 Points (1) and (2), however, turned out to be moot.
   * Although the sensor range is 4 metres, it cannot reliably detect small targets (like hands) at this distance.
 In practice, detection stopped working at 120 cm.
 Larger targets, such as a magazine, worked a little further, but nowhere close to 4 metres.
+This is why the sensors are lifted onto boxes in the picture.
   * Para-Para timing windows are huge.
 Parastar uses 300 ms windows for all judgments, so picking a sensor with 10 Hz update rate would have been sufficient.

 ### Which Arduino?